-The Downtown Berkeley BART Station enhancements include two strategies that will improve access through walking, biking, and transit.
+The Downtown Berkeley Plaza was recently modernized at the end of 2018 to enhance bus-BART connectivity and improve the pedestrian experience.
+Some of the Downtown Berkeley BART Station enhancements include walking, biking, and transit improvement strategies.
 Walking and biking improvements are recommended on Milvia and Center Streets while transit access will be improved from the Berkeley Hills to the Downtown Station.
-Table 7 lists the recommended strategies and Figure 13 shows both the recommended strategies and those currently underway in Downtown Berkeley.
-More information on strategies underway can be found in Appendix E.
+Table 7 lists the recommended strategies and Figure 14 shows both the recommended strategies and those currently underway in Downtown Berkeley.
+More information on Strategies Underway can be found in Appendix E.